Fish and ChipsPExploring West of Denmark including The Valley of The Giants.

-Before leaving Denmark to head west, pick up a picnic hamper from Wholly Local.
-Next stop: Peaceful Bay, where you can cool off with a swim, a spot of fishing or just soak up the stunning views….You may even spot some seals or dolphins in the bay!
-Alternatively, you can stop in at Bow Bridge Roadhouse for lunch.
-They offer a great selection of homemade burgers, sausage rolls and cakes.
+Heading out of town on South Coast Highway towards Walpole, the first stop is Peaceful Bay, where you can cool off with a swim, a spot of fishing or just soak up the stunning views….You may even spot some seals or dolphins in the bay!
+Fish and Chips at the Peaceful Bay Caravan Park is a must do for lunch or alternatively, you can stop in at Bow Bridge Roadhouse for their homemade burgers, sausage rolls and cakes.

 After lunch, keep heading west on South Coast Highway and follow the signs, which will take you to Valley of the Giants Road.
 This will lead you through the towering karri and red tingle forest to the world famous Valley of the Giants Tree Top Walk.
 The walkway climbs very gently to a height of 40 metres and is suitable for the elderly and disabled.
 Don’t miss the Ancient Empire walk, which meanders around and through a grove of veteran red tingle trees.

 Next on your tour is Valley of the Giants Wines and Olives where you will of course find wines and olives as well as olive oil, olive soap, coffee, art and orchard fruit and jams.

 On your return to Denmark you might like to stop in to Moombaki Wines which is a Halliday 5 Red Star rated winery, highly regarded for producing Chardonnay, Cabernet, Cabernet Franc, Shiraz and Malbec.
 Don’t forget about Jassi Leatherworks before you head back to Denmark.
 This is the home of the highly regarded Jassi Ugg Boots and other leather products made on site.